stat6250-s17/course-questions-wiki/week-01/README.md

 - Question (kveng-stat6250): Since we only need 8 out 10 to earn the reading for breadth achievement, will students who complete 10 out of the 10 weekly forum posts get some sort of extra credit?
 - Question (meisenbach-stat6250): Why are we using our name as the subject for the new thread?
 - Answer (meisenbach-stat6250): Because it allows the instructor to automate grading and provides practice following directions (response from instructor via Slack direct message)
+- Question (dlee117−stat6250): What is the benefit of using a news aggregator service like feedly.com to look for recent articles relating to SAS?
+- Answer (dlee117-stat6250): Using a news aggregator service lets you look at recent article posts from all of the sources that you want.
+In this way, all of the articles from different websites are in one place so you don't have to search through many websites.

 [Course Structure Quiz, Problem 3]
 - Question (ilankham−stat6250): Is the requirement to complete 8 of 10 weekly quizzes to allow people to "slack off" at the end of the quarter, or is it to accommodate students enrolling in the course late, or both?